PreCyz/DownloadStationHelper/README.md

 # DownloadStationHelper introduction

-Application is useful for people who are lazy like me and do not want to manually create torrent tasks.
+Application is useful for people who are lazy like me and do not want to create torrent tasks manually.

 Application does two separate things:
 1) Scan for new torrents,
 2) Prepare or create task for DownloadStation on Synology device:
     - creates new torrent tasks via DownloadStation API,
     - saves torrent files in directory.
-Directory is pointed out to automatic scan by application DownloadStation.
+Directory is pointed out for automatic scan by application DownloadStation.

+### User Interface

 ### How to setup application